 Another prevalent limitation in current automated red teaming is its restriction to single-turn interactions (Perez et al., 2022; Lee et al., 2023a; Deng et al., 2023; Mei et al., 2023).
 Such methods are inadequate for real-world scenarios where users often engage in multiple rounds of questioning when their initial query fails to achieve the intended outcome.
 This tendency significantly increases the likelihood of breaching the model's safeguards in subsequent interactions (Figure 1).
-Although some methods iteratively refine or bootstrap prompts to increase the chances of successful jailbreaking (Chao et al., 2023; Mehrotra et al., 2023; Ge et al., 2023), they still differ significantly from the natural multi-turn interaction patterns between humans and LLMs.

 We posit that an optimal automated red teaming approach should encompass both breadth and depth.
 This means it should not only simulate the various potential misuse risks of LLMs in realworld scenarios, but also consider the complexity of the test cases, such as the variability in the manner of questioning and the intricacies involved in multi-turn interaction.
 To this end, we present HARM (Holistic Automated Red teaMing), which generates test cases from the top-down according to a fine-grained taxonomy of risk categories and various attack vectors, ensuring diversity and comprehensive coverage of the test cases.
-Additionally, we explore methods like a novel fine-tuning strategy and rejection sampling to enhance the red-team agent's capability in conducting multi-turn inducements, thereby deepening the test's thoroughness.
+Additionally, we explore methods like supervised fine-tuning and rejection sampling to enhance the capability of the red-team agent in conducting multi-turn inducements, thereby deepening the test's thoroughness.
+By applying this framework to a series of open-source models, we have gained a clearer understanding of their security performance.
+These insights provide valuable clues for further aligning these models with robust security measures.